-DRAFT STATEMENT OF COMMON GROUND BETWEEN NEWCASTLE-UNDER-LYME BOROUGH COUNCIL AND CHESHIRE EAST BOROUGH COUNCIL
+STATEMENT OF COMMON GROUND BETWEEN NEWCASTLE-UNDER-LYME BOROUGH COUNCIL AND CHESHIRE EAST BOROUGH COUNCIL

-- 1.1 This statement of common ground (SOCG) has been prepared by Newcastle-under-Lyme Borough Council and Cheshire East Borough Council in relation to the Newcastle-under-Lyme Borough Council Final Draft Borough Local Plan (at Regulation 19 Stage).
+- 1.1 This statement of common ground (SOCG) has been prepared by Newcastle-under-Lyme Borough Council and Cheshire East Borough Council in relation to the Newcastle-under-Lyme Borough Council Final Draft Borough Local Plan (at Submission Stage).
 It reflects the position between the two parties on a number of strategic matters and shared issues. - 1.2 The purpose of the Statement is to document the strategic cross boundary matters being considered and the progress made in cooperating to address them.
-It focuses on areas where there is agreement, and if appropriate those matters where work is ongoing to resolve differences.
-The Statement is intended to be 'live' and updated as circumstances change, and agreement occurs on any outstanding issues. - 1.3 It is acknowledged that NUL's Final Draft Local Plan is being prepared to an ambitious timetable requiring the need for early drafts of the SOCG to be prepared prior to the publication of all the key evidence required to support its proposals. - 1.4 The Statement also forms part of the evidence to demonstrate compliance with the Duty to Co-operate during the preparation of the Newcastle-under-Lyme Borough Local Plan 2020-2040.
+It focuses on areas where there is agreement, and if appropriate those matters where work is ongoing to resolve differences or where there are matters not agreed.
+The Statement is intended to be 'live' and updated as circumstances change, and agreement occurs on any outstanding issues. - 1.3 The Statement also forms part of the evidence to demonstrate compliance with the Duty to Co-operate during the preparation of the Newcastle-under-Lyme Borough Local Plan 2020-2040.

-- 2.1 The parties involved include Newcastle-under-Lyme Borough Council and Cheshire East Borough Council. - 2.2 This is a draft statement of common ground between planning officers involved in duty-to-co-operate discussions.
-The statement provides a record of officer discussions and how far this has gone towards resolving cross boundary issues.
-The information is an officer view and has not been through a formal sign off procedure by the Local Authorities.
-Cheshire East Borough Council will reach its own view on the content of the Newcastle-under-Lyme Final Draft Borough Local Plan and may submit representations.
-Meetings will continue on an ongoing basis and the statement of common ground may be updated accordingly. - 2.3 Following the consultation on the Final Draft Borough Local Plan, the SOCG may be revisited, updated and finalised in response to the issues raised at the Regulation 19 consultation stage. - 2.4 Officers involved - Newcastle-under-Lyme Borough Council, Planning Policy Manager, Allan Clarke
+- 2.1 The parties involved include Newcastle-under-Lyme Borough Council and Cheshire East Borough Council. - 2.2 This is a statement of common ground between the parties The statement provides a record of discussions between the two authorities and how far this has gone towards resolving cross boundary issues.
+Meetings will continue on an ongoing basis and the statement of common ground may be updated accordingly. - 2.3 A draft SOCG was published alongside the consultation on the Final Draft Local Plan, at Regulation 19 stage.
+Representations were received by Cheshire East Council to the Final Draft Local Plan. - 2.4 Formal approval of the SOCG has been made by the following Officers and Members - Newcastle-under-Lyme Borough Council, Service Director (Planning), Craig Jordan - Cheshire East Borough Council, Head of Planning, David Malcolm